-Tutor's Name:Supervisor's Name: How many years have you worked with the Literacy Corps progra Tit Site Name: Part 1 - Please provide the following information about the stude Please provide exact numbers. ents the e tutor ir iteracte d with th iis spring .
+Part 1 - Please provide the following information about the students the tutor interacted with this spring.
+Please provide exact numbers.

 1. How many students are in your classroom or program?

-2. From the number stated in #1, how many students does the t utor wo ork with on a co nsistent basis?
-3. Given the number of students tutored on a consistent basis, r improved?
-By performance, we mean academic skills & abi involvement /investment in the classroom environment. lities, s social a or Part 2 - Using the criteria that follows, circle the number that besperformance relative to the statement provided: st refle cts your judgme nt about the tuto or's 1 -Unacceptable; 2 -Below Average; 3 - Average; 4 -Above Average ge; 5 - Exception onal; 0 - Not Ap plicable Tutor was well prepared for position.
+2. From the number stated in #1, how many students does the tutor work with on a consistent basis?

+3. Given the number of students tutored on a consistent basis, how many students' performance has improved?
+By performance, we mean academic skills & abilities, social attitudes, self-esteem, or involvement /investment in the classroom environment.

+Part 2 - Using the criteria that follows, circle the number that best reflects your judgment about the tutor's performance relative to the statement provided:

+1 -Unacceptable; 2 -Below Average; 3 - Average; 4 -Above Average; 5 - Exceptional; 0 - Not Applicable

+Tutor was well prepared for position.
 1 2 3 4 5 0 Tutor was able to work with and understand students from a wide variety of backgrounds & with individual needs.
-2 3 4 5 0 Tutor was effective in improving the level of literacy of the children tutoring.
-2 3 4 5 0 Tutor interacted appropriately and positively with children a the site.
-2 3 4 5 0 Tutor was punctual and attended regularly.
+1 2 3 4 5 0 Tutor was effective in improving the level of literacy of the children tutoring.
+1 2 3 4 5 0 Tutor interacted appropriately and positively with children a the site.
+1 2 3 4 5 0 Tutor was punctual and attended regularly.
 1 2 3 4 5 0 Tutor was open to suggestions for improvement.
-2 3 4 5 0 Tutor interacted appropriately and positively with staff at the site.
+1 2 3 4 5 0 Tutor interacted appropriately and positively with staff at the site.
 1 2 3 4 5 0